 That depends.
 I may or may not be the right teacher for you, and rather than just selling courses, I'm interested in reaching those that are actually looking for what I have to offer.

-Not everyone who seeks to know about Tantra is actually ready to truly study and practice Tantra.
+Not everyone who seeks to know about Tantra is actually ready to practice Tantra.

-I specialise in guiding Tantra teachers, Yoga teachers, Tantric therapists and other therapists who are already familiar with the spiritual and healing traditions of India.
+I specialise in guiding Tantra teachers, Yoga teachers, Tantric therapists and other therapists who have experienced a spiritual awakening are who are drawn to the spiritual traditions of India and Tibet.

 Tantra has the potential to take you all the way to Divine mystical 'Union' - the real purpose of Yoga - and to give you experientially the understanding of the highest mystical teachings that can be found in the non-dual wisdom of Advaita.

 But today, Tantra has become associated with a very superficial approach - it has even become a kind of caricature of itself.

 Although students and practitioners of many different traditions find clarity through my approach, what I share is quite different to almost everything else you'll find, as Tantra has so many different facets, and I've brought many of them together and also distilled the essence that they have in common.

 So what I have become specially known for is that I offer the possibility to truly go deep in the study and practice of Tantra.

 But I do also give introductory courses for total beginners.